Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 ### Unit testing

 All of the library code should have unit tests written:
-1. Reflector to discover `SecretRef`.
+1. Reflector to discover `SecretReference`.
 2. `SecretReader`/`SecretWriter`

 ### End to end testing